Scenario 4

 Exercises: search, lineage

-5. Apply the fix, preserve the contract
+5. Apply the fix, preserve the alias

 Compile [BROKEN_MODEL] and every downstream model you just edited, then preview the first 10 rows of [BROKEN_MODEL] ordered deterministically.
 Do not materialize anything yet.